-Based in the United States and England, Photocentric was created in 2002 and specializes in the development of resin materials.
-It then embarked on 3D printing and now has a range of professional resin machines.
-In June 2019, it announced the launch of its Liquid Crystal Magna, a large-format 3D printer based on Digital Light Processing technology.
-It is particularly renowned for its large printing volume and speed.
+UK-based Photocentric was founded in 2002, specializing in the development of resin materials.
+It then moved into 3D printing and now has a range of professional resin printers.
+In June 2019, the company introduced the Liquid Crystal Magna, a large-format DLP 3D printer now available in a new, larger version.
+It is renowned for its high print volume and speed.

-The Liquid Crystal Magna offers a very generous printing volume of 510 x 280 x 350 mm, surpassing that of its big sister, the Liquid Crystal Pro, which already has some interesting figures.
-It features an LCD screen that cures successive layers of resin – it has a 4K resolution and is 23.8 inches, allowing a very large printing area to be covered at one time.
+The Liquid Crystal Magna V2 offers a generous print volume of 510 x 280 x 350 mm and a resolution of 137 µm.
+It features an LCD screen that hardens successive layers of resin – offering 4K resolution and enabling a very large print area to be covered in a single pass.

-The Liquid Crystal Magna enables you to create parts very quickly, with a printing speed of 16 mm/h: the manufacturer claims that the machine can design 36 eyeglass frames in less than 12 hours, 20 minutes per frame, or 46 gutter models in just 2 hours.
-Thanks to a touch screen, the user can easily launch a printout and monitor its status.
-The machine offers a Wifi, Ethernet and USB connectivity.
+Above all, the Liquid Crystal Magna V2 can create parts very quickly, with a printing speed of 16 mm/h: the manufacturer claims that the machine can design 36 spectacle frames in less than 12 hours, or 20 minutes per frame, or 46 gutter models in just 2 hours.
+Moreover, thanks to a touch screen, users can easily launch a print and monitor its status.
+The machine offers Wifi, Ethernet and USB connectivity.
 In addition, a new software integration enables communication with the machine tool OPC-UA (Umati).

-The Liquid Crystal Magna professional 3D printer has been designed for a wide range of applications, in sectors such as industrial tooling, orthopedics, podiatry and even dentistry, with the production of dental models.
-Offering a very high level of detail.
-It is ideal for producing small series and easily adapts to any working environment.
+The Liquid Crystal Magna V2 professional 3D printer has been designed for a wide range of applications, in sectors such as industrial tooling, orthopedics, podiatry and even dentistry, with the production of dental models.
+Offering a very high level of detail, it is ideal for small production runs and adapts easily to any working environment.

-As for materials, the machine is compatible with Daylight Magna resins developed by Photocentric.
-The latter had announced the launch of three new materials at the same time as the machine: Daylight High Tensile White and Hard Black for prototypes, Dental White for the production of orthodontic dental models and Concept Green for the creative industries in order to obtain more depth in high-precision objects.
+In terms of materials, the machine is compatible with the Daylight Magna resins developed by Photocentric.
+The company had also announced the launch of three new materials at the same time as the machine: Daylight High Tensile White and Hard Black for prototypes, Dental White for the production of orthodontic dental models and Concept Green for the creative industries to achieve greater depth in high-precision objects.
 As far as post-processing is concerned, the resins available are post-processed using ResinCleaner, a non-flammable, water-cleanable solvent.